 AWARDS:

-The writers of the three winning pieces will each receive:
+The writers of the three winning pieces will receive:

-- $1,000 award and a bundle of the Rose Metal Press Field Guides.
+- a bundle of the Rose Metal Press Field Guides;

-- Publication in CRAFT, with an introduction by Kathy Fish as well as an author’s note (short craft essay) to accompany the piece.
+- and publication in CRAFT, with an introduction by the guest judge as well as an author’s note (short craft essay) to accompany the piece.

 FINE PRINT:

-- Friends, family, and associates of the judge are not eligible for consideration for the award.
+- Friends, family, and close associates of the guest judge are not eligible for consideration for the award.

-- Our collaboration with editorial professionals in the judging and awarding of our contests does not imply an endorsement or recognition from their agencies, houses, presses, universities, etc.
+- Our collaboration with editorial professionals in the judging and awarding of our contests does not imply an endorsement or recognition from their agencies, houses, presses, universities, et cetera.

 Founded in 2006, ROSE METAL PRESS is a not-for-profit publisher specializing in the publication of literary work in hybrid genres, including flash fiction and nonfiction; prose poetry; novels-in-verse or book-length linked narrative poems; novellas-in-flash; lyric essays; text and image works; and other literary works that move beyond the traditional genres of poetry, fiction, and essay to find new forms of expression.